EricLBuehler/mistral.rs/docs/ANYMOE.md

 ## Experts
 AnyMoE experts can be either fine-tuned models or LoRA adapter models.
 Only the mlp layers will be loaded from each.
 The experts must be homogeneous: they must be all fine-tuned or all adapter.
 Additionally, certain layers can be specified to apply AnyMoE.

+> Note: When using LoRA adapter experts, it may not be necessary to set the layers where AnyMoE will be applied due to the lower memory usage.

 ### With fine-tuned experts
 ```toml
 [model]